-Find out who your advisor is: Go to Academic Planner and use your Net ID and password to log in.
-In the Navigation menu located in the upper left-hand side of the screen, under Academic Summary, select Profile.
-On your profile page select the Advisors link.
-Your prmary advisor is your faculty advisor with whom you should meet.
+Find out who your advisor is: Go to Cyberbear and use your Net ID and password to log in.
+In the Navigation menu located at the top of the screen, select Student Services.
+This will take you to your profile page which will show your advisor and faculty mentor.

-If Academic Planner does not have an advisor listed for you, please stop by the CFC Student Services Office in Forestry 103.
+If your profile does not have an advisor listed for you, please stop by the FCFC Student Services Office in Forestry 103.

-You may contact your advisor directly.
-Contact information is available in the CFC Directory for faculty or contact your department office for assistance.
+You may contact your advisor and mentor directly.
+Contact information is available in the FCFC Directory or contact your department office for assistance.

 Why do I need an advisor?

 Academic advisors have information on policies, deadlines, general education requirements and more.
 You will be assigned a permanent academic advisor soon after the beginning of fall or spring semester depending on when you begin your studies here at UM.

 Faculty mentors are your primary source of career information and can serve as references for jobs.
 You should talk to them about your career choices and interests in your field.
 We encourage you to meet with them each semester.

 All of our undergraduate degree programs have group sessions each semester for students to be advised.
 You should come prepared to these sessions with your NetID and password.
 It is also advised that you review your major status in Degree Works and make a tentative plan using the Registration link, selecting the appropriate semester, and then clicking on the Plan Ahead link.
 All of this can be found on your Cyberbear profile page.

 Advising numbers are only available to students who have attended a group advising session or have seen their advisor.
 These numbers change every semester.
 Post-bac (students who already possess a Bachelor’s degree) and graduate students do not need advising numbers to register for classes.